-Write a C program that accepts one or more file/directory names as command line input and reports the information such as file type, file permissions, access times, etc.,
+Write a C program that accepts one or more file/directory names as command line input and reports the information such as file type, file permissions, access times, etc., integer and print.

 Write a C program to list for every file in a directory, its inode number, size and file name.
+Experiment - 10:

 Write a C program that permits a parent process to accept an integer from standard input and communicate to child process.
-The child process then computes the factors up to that integer and print.
+The child process then computes the factors up to that